-Check your calender as you decide activities, things that are more time intensive should be saved for when the kids are not in school and you are not entertaining the whole family at your home.
+Check your calendar as you decide activities, things that are more time intensive should be saved for when the kids are not in school and you are not entertaining the whole family at your home.
 Schedule something for each day from December 1st-24th.

 Gather supplies whether it be arts and crafts items, stationary, change, your hearts, and baby Jesus and keep them in the box.
-If you have every thing organized and on hand it will be much easier to carry out your plans and you won't be scrambling gathering everything you need at the last minute- set yourself up for success!
+If you have everything organized and on hand it will be much easier to carry out your plans and you won't be scrambling gathering everything you need at the last minute- set yourself up for success!

-We are using the baby Jesus from our Little People Nativity Set since I have a 3 year old I am not quite ready to sacrifice my porcelain version for the project.
+We are using the baby Jesus from our Little People Nativity Set since I have a 3-year-old I am not quite ready to sacrifice my porcelain version for the project.